No Share Count or Share Count Not Accurate

-So if you have running any site caching plugin like W3 Total or WP Super Cache purge the cache manually or specify an automatic expiration time which ensures that your site cache is purged after a specified timeframe and the updated share are shown on the frontend
+So if you run a site caching plugin like W3 Total or WP Super Cache purge the cache manually or specify an automatic expiration time which ensures that your site cache is purged after a specified timeframe and the updated share are shown on the frontend

 In W3 Total the expiration time is called header expiration time.
 WP Rocket calls this Clear Cache Lifespan.
-Other caching plugins will likely use similiar names.
+Other caching plugins will likely use similar names.

 The default caching method Async Cache Refresh uses a small code snippet in your site which tells MashShare to fetch new share counts only after completed page loads.
 This ensures that your site visitors will never see any slower page load while the share count is aggregated.

-This is done by a URL parameter added to end of the current post url and is looking like this:
+This is done by a URL parameter added to the end of the current post URL and is looking like this: